jons/tack/README.md

 the problem
 -----------

-<p>since this is a PHP project, the explanation will stick to PHP
+<p>since this is a php project, the explanation will stick to php
 terminology.</p>

 <p>in short, repeated calls to <code><b>str_replace</b></code>, or the use of
-arrays for search and replace variables, suffers from what is noted as the "replacement order gotcha" in the <a href="http://php.net/str_replace">PHP documentation</a>.</p>
+arrays for search and replace variables, suffers from what is noted as the "replacement order gotcha" in the <a href="http://php.net/str_replace">php documentation</a>.</p>

 <p>suppose you have the text body <code>"cat"</code>, and you are to make two